 Cheap Hotels in Nimes

-Novotel Atria Nîmes Centre is a 4-star hotel located in Nîmes city center, opposite the bullring, near SNCF station (400m).
-It has 119 soundproof and air-con rooms, private parking with 40 places, a bar, and a trendy restaurant, Novotel Café, open every day for lunch and dinner.
-The hotel also has a conference and convention center with 9 seminar rooms with daylight and an amphitheatre with 410 seats.
+Novotel Atria Nîmes Center is a 4-star hotel in downtown Nîmes, opposite Arenas, close to the SNCF station (400m).
+The property has 119 soundproofed, aircon rooms, 40 private car parking spaces, bar, and Novotel Café restaurant w/ trendy cuisine, open for dinner from Sunday to Thursday incl.
+The hotel also has a congress and convention center w/ 9 seminar rooms in daylight, and a 410-seat amphitheater.

 hotelF1 Nîmes Ouest Hotel

 Nîmes is an ancient city in the historic Languedoc region of southern France.
 Its incredible Roman heritage and rich culture mean Nîmes hotels offer an excellent destination for your holiday.
 Add to this the city's fantastic all-year round weather and delicious cuisine and it is hard to find an excuse not to visit Nîmes.

 Nîmes has some of the best preserved Roman ruins outside of Italy and many say that the city's amphitheater, Les Arenes, is second only to the Coliseum in terms of majesty.

 Built in 100 AD to hold up to 24,000 spectators for gladiatorial duels, Les Arenes still plays host to intense spectacles of combat.
 Every September there is a bull-fighting festival in the arena, which can still seat 10,000.
 On a balmy late summer evening, packed to the rafters, Les Arenes really is a sight to behold.